-Lanie Jordan, co-chair of The Practitioner Editorial Committee interviews UMass’s Alan Robinson on corporate creativity and innovation.
+Lanie Jordan, co-chair of FFI Practitioner Editorial Committee interviews UMass’s Alan Robinson on corporate creativity and innovation.

 “In organizations with effective idea systems, roughly 80 percent of overall performance improvement comes from front line ideas.”